JanHerca/urantiapedia/output/wikijs/en/article/Santiago_Rodriguez_and_Olga_Lopez/Las_Preguntas.md

 In this document, the revelators show the weakness of institutionalized religions.
 They also show us that man has taken a step without turning back in the direction of religious liberation.
 We are in the difficult process of transition, and for it to be safe, we must understand the triangular relationships between religion, the individual, and the social group.

 > (1) _RELIGION achieves its highest social ministry when it has least connection with the secular institutions of society.
 In past ages, since social reforms were largely confined to the moral realms, religion did not have to adjust its attitude to extensive changes in economic and political systems.
 The chief problem of religion was the endeavor to replace evil with good within the existing social order of political and economic culture.
-Religion has thus indirectly tended to perpetuate the established order of society, to foster the maintenance of the existent type of civilization._ ([UB 99:0.1](/en/The_Urantia_Book/99#p0_1))
+Religion has thus indirectly tended to perpetuate the established order of society, to foster the maintenance of the existent type of civilization._ (<a id="a101_594"></a>[UB 99:0.1](/en/The_Urantia_Book/99#p0_1))

 Today religious institutions are very connected to secular institutions, and yet UB seems to promote a disconnect between the two.
 How to achieve this disconnection, how do you think it would benefit or harm us socially?

 > (2) _. . .This new and oncoming social order will not settle down complacently for a millennium. . . .
-Mankind is on the march toward a new and unrevealed planetary destiny._ ([UB 99:1.1](/en/The_Urantia_Book/99#p1_1))
+Mankind is on the march toward a new and unrevealed planetary destiny._ (<a id="a105_178"></a>[UB 99:1.1](/en/The_Urantia_Book/99#p1_1))

-> _Religion has no new duties to perform, but it is urgently called upon to function as a wise guide and experienced counselor in all of these new and rapidly changing human situations._ ([UB 99:1.4](/en/The_Urantia_Book/99#p1_4))
+> _Religion has no new duties to perform, but it is urgently called upon to function as a wise guide and experienced counselor in all of these new and rapidly changing human situations._ (<a id="a107_188"></a>[UB 99:1.4](/en/The_Urantia_Book/99#p1_4))

 Sometimes it has been commented that the 5th revelation is for the next millennium.
 Do you think that this supposed millennium of changes, of transition, will be protected by the teachings of the UB?
 How can they guide social changes and stay out of social institutions?

 > (3) _Religionists must function in society, in industry, and in politics as individuals, not as groups, parties, or institutions.
 A religious group which presumes to function as such, apart from religious activities, immediately becomes a political party, an economic organization, or a social institution.
-Religious collectivism must confine its efforts to the furtherance of religious causes._ ([UB 99:2.3](/en/The_Urantia_Book/99#p2_3))
+Religious collectivism must confine its efforts to the furtherance of religious causes._ (<a id="a111_399"></a>[UB 99:2.3](/en/The_Urantia_Book/99#p2_3))

 It seems that “religious collectivism” may exist, but we are asked to differentiate the goals of religious groups from secular groups.
 Would you be able to differentiate the activities of each group?

-> (4) _The church, because of overmuch false sentiment, has long ministered to the underprivileged and the unfortunate, and this has all been well, but this same sentiment has led to the unwise perpetuation of racially degenerate stocks which have tremendously retarded the progress of civilization._ ([UB 99:3.5](/en/The_Urantia_Book/99#p3_5))
+> (4) _The church, because of overmuch false sentiment, has long ministered to the underprivileged and the unfortunate, and this has all been well, but this same sentiment has led to the unwise perpetuation of racially degenerate stocks which have tremendously retarded the progress of civilization._ (<a id="a115_302"></a>[UB 99:3.5](/en/The_Urantia_Book/99#p3_5))

 What do you think should have been or should be the attitude of social or religious groups towards these social groups?

-> (5) _Religionists, as a group, must never concern themselves with anything but *religion,* albeit any one such religionist, as an individual citizen, may become the outstanding leader of some social, economic, or political reconstruction movement._ ([UB 99:3.15](/en/The_Urantia_Book/99#p3_15))
+> (5) _Religionists, as a group, must never concern themselves with anything but *religion,* albeit any one such religionist, as an individual citizen, may become the outstanding leader of some social, economic, or political reconstruction movement._ (<a id="a119_252"></a>[UB 99:3.15](/en/The_Urantia_Book/99#p3_15))

-> _It is the business of religion to create, sustain, and inspire such a cosmic loyalty in the individual citizen as will direct him to the achievement of success in the advancement of all these difficult but desirable social services._ ([UB 99:3.16](/en/The_Urantia_Book/99#p3_16))
+> _It is the business of religion to create, sustain, and inspire such a cosmic loyalty in the individual citizen as will direct him to the achievement of success in the advancement of all these difficult but desirable social services._ (<a id="a121_238"></a>[UB 99:3.16](/en/The_Urantia_Book/99#p3_16))

 There are many leaders in the world and of many types, but do you think it will be easier to make existing leaders approach religious ideals with interest and thus guide society, or would it be easier for people who have found inspiration in the UB try to emerge as social leaders in different areas of the community?

 > (6) _Jesus did not require of his followers that they should periodically assemble and recite a form of words indicative of their common beliefs.
-He only ordained that they should gather together to actually *do something—*partake of the communal supper of the remembrance of his bestowal life on Urantia._ ([UB 99:5.10](/en/The_Urantia_Book/99#p5_10))
+He only ordained that they should gather together to actually *do something—*partake of the communal supper of the remembrance of his bestowal life on Urantia._ (<a id="a125_310"></a>[UB 99:5.10](/en/The_Urantia_Book/99#p5_10))

 We all know the ritual of the mass that Catholic Christians celebrate.
 In the light of these reflections, comment on the possible value or convenience of the existence of religious groups and what activities would be desirable for them to develop, such as group prayer/request, group adoration, etc.